frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 }
 ~~~

-Of course, within an implementation, the relative order of elements
-within Structs or Objects does not matter, and can stay untouched.
-Only
-writing on wire and reading from the wire would be altered.

 The choice of order of Type-Dependent Fields only matter to smooth
 transition and adaptation of existing code handling {{RFC9000}}'s frame
 format.
 Reversing the existing ordering, and not making other changes
-within the relative order of elements supports straightforward
+within the relative order of elements may support straightforward
 adaptation of existing code.
 For example, in {{RFC9000}}, the
 MAX_STREAM_DATA Frame is defined as: